Last Seen?

 Our latest gesture of faith trip was to Peru, with its many diverse habitats: coastal scrub, wetlands, lowland jungles, highland forests, cloud forests, and grasslands above timberline.
 It is home to over a ¼ of all the bird species on the earth.
 For 20 days we focused on a triangle of habitats in Northern Peru, driving from Chiclayo to Cajamarca.

-The road between Celendín and Cajamarca winds through the broad, now mainly agricultural Maranon valley in the Northern Andes.
+The road between CelendÃn and Cajamarca winds through the broad, now mainly agricultural Maranon valley in the Northern Andes.
 Our itinerary called for “early morning birding in remnant humid forest and Polylepis scrub…We’ll make a special effort for the Cajamarca race of the Rufous Antpitta.”
 This charming plump, long-legged bird loves deep underbrush; it skulks, it hides, it flits quickly from twig to twig.
 It is hard to see, but fortunately for birders, it responds to previously taped recordings of its species’ call.

-of the Rufous Antpitta, logged off.
-(Photo by Jane Bridges)
+A remnant of forest, home to the Cajamarca race of the Rufous Antpitta, logged off.
+(Photo by Jane Bridges) |

 The next available bit of forest seemed too far away for this particular individual to pick up and move.